Custom EVM tracer

 }

-Every method of the EVMLogger interface needs to be implemented (even if empty).
-Key parts to notice are the init() function which registers the tracer in Geth, the CaptureState hook where the opcode counts are incremented and GetResult where the result is serialized and delivered.
-Note that the constructor takes in a cfg json.RawMessage.
+The full set of hooks available to tracers are documented here.
+Additionally, note that the tracer constructor takes in a cfg json.RawMessage.
 This will be filled with a JSON object that user provides to the tracer to pass in optional config fields.

 To test out this tracer the source is first compiled with make geth.
 Then in the console it can be invoked through the usual API methods by passing in the name it was registered under: